gforcada/haproxy_log_analysis/README.rst

   server.
 Note that currently it does not take into account the backend the server is configured on.

+``queue_peaks``
+  Reports a list of queue peaks.
+A queue peak is defined by the biggest value on the backend queue on a series of log lines that are between log lines without being queued.

 TODO
 ----

 - add more commands: *(help appreciated)*

-  - reports on the queue
   - reports on slow connections
   - reports on servers connection time
   - reports on termination state